-I made myself comfortable, plugged my ears with headphones, off we went.
+I made myself comfortable, plugged my ears with headphones, and off we went.

 Headstart for Happiness…Not

 Yeah, but not too far.
-After only a couple of minutes we stopped at another bus station of Rith Mony bus company.
+After only a couple of minutes, we stopped at another bus station of the Rith Mony bus company.

 I’m afraid that everybody who has ever been to Cambodia is cracking up laughing at reading that name.

 The driver opened the trunk where until now was only my suitcase and two bicycle helmets and started to load two motorcycles of a remarkable size.
 You must know that the entire lower bus level is a very high trunk and the passengers are sitting only on the upper level.